pkallas/Reimplement-Lodash/README.md

-# Lodash-Common-JS-Utility-fuctions
+# jstest-template

-Reimplementation of some methods of the Lodash JavaScript utility library in ES2015.
+Template for any Learners Guild project without a forkable repository requiring the creation, linting, and testing of JavaScript ES2015 functions.

 ## Installation and Setup